PyPO-dev/PyPO/paper/paper.md

 Custom beam patterns can also be imported to, for example, model the propagation of a measured beam pattern through a simulated optical system.

 `PyPO` can be used through either a scripting-based approach, where simulations are defined in Python scripts, or through the graphical user interface (GUI).
-It carries core dependencies on Numpy [@Harris:2020], matplotlib [@Hunter:2007], scipy and nose.
+It carries core dependencies on Numpy [@Harris:2020], matplotlib [@Hunter:2007], scipy [@Virtanen:2020].
+The unittesting framework carries a dependency on nose2.
 The GUI carries an optional dependency on PyQT5.

 # Statement of need
-Development of `PyPO` started with the need for alignment of the wideband sub-mm spectrometer DESHIMA 2.0 [@Taniguchi:2022].
+Development of `PyPO` started with the need for alignment strategies for the wideband sub-mm spectrometer DESHIMA 2.0 [@Taniguchi:2022].
-A Python package capable of efficient GO and PO calulations through optical systems consisting of quadric surfaces was necessary for calculating the configuration of the corrective optics.
+A software package capable of efficient GO and PO calulations through optical systems consisting of quadric surfaces was necessary for calculating the configuration of the corrective optics.
+Because of the popularity of the Python programming language, it eweas chosen as the interface language for `PyPO`.
 Currently, `PyPO` is also being used in simulations of measured beam patterns of DESHIMA 2.0 at the ASTE [@ASTE] telescope for the analysis of instrument performance.

 Commercial software for GO and PO calculations, such as OpticStudio (Zemax) and GRASP (TICRA), has already been developed, but to our knowledge `PyPO` is the first free open-source Python package that simulates planar and quadric reflector geometries using both GO and PO.
 Moreover, `PyPO` does not employ approximations often employed by other software packages such as `POPPy` [@Perrin:2012] and Prysm [@Dube:2019].
 Rather, PyPO directly solves the radiation integral, allowing for propagation between multiple (off-axis) reflector surfaces.

 # Availability
-`PyPO` can be found on [Github](https://github.com/arend95/PyPO).
+`PyPO` can be found on [Github](https://github.com/arend95/PyPO) and is available for Linux, Windows and MacOS.
-Software documentation and instructions regarding installation, contribution and issue tracking can be found in the [documentation](https://arend95.github.io/PyPO/).
+Software documentation and instructions regarding installation, contributing and issue tracking can be found in the [documentation](https://arend95.github.io/PyPO/).
 The package comes with several tutorials illustrating the workflow and features, and can be used as building blocks for new reflector systems.

 # Acknowledgements